Sandra Jayat

-Sandra Jayat (born c.1939) is a French writer and artist of Romani descent. who left her nomadic family at age 15 and travelled on her own from Italy to Paris, becoming associated with the surviving family of Django Reinhardt.
-In Paris she was encouraged by the writers Marcel Aymé and Jean Cocteau, plus as an artist by Chagall and Picasso.
-She published books of poetry and novels documenting the experience of Romanies in France and has advocated on behalf of Roma and Sinti at the international level, and is a recognised artist whose work has featured in well regarded exhibitions.
-She currently resides in Paris.
+Sandra Jayat (13 May 1930 (?) – 19 February 2025) was a French writer and artist of Romani descent.
+She left her nomadic family at age 15.
+She travelled on her own to Italy and Paris.
+She became associated with the surviving family of Django Reinhardt.
+In Paris, she was encouraged by the writers Marcel Aymé and Jean Cocteau, plus as an artist by Chagall and Picasso.
+She published many works of literature documenting the experience of Romanies in France and has advocated on behalf of Roma and Sinti at the international level, and is a recognized artist whose work has featured in well regarded exhibitions.
+She resided in Paris up to her death.